berlingoqc/public/content/teaching.md

 So the topic for this classe must be:

 * Introduction to programmation
     * How do we write code from source code to executable. ( PC architecture , assembly , compiler , linker and shared library )
     * What are the paradigm of programming. (oop , structural , functional )
     * The different flavor of language. (interpreted vs compiled vs both together)
     * Start the base of programming (condition , loop and variable type )
     * Object Orientated how do me organize code in 1995 (Class , interface , inheritance , polymorphism )
     * Functional Programming how do we not bore ourself with abstraction and classe ( first order function , mixin )
     * I don't want to do things all be myself welcome to Framework and Library with the help of packet manager
     * Doctor i need a editor to help my migrain from writing code in a basic text editor
     * First little project an application that but all of this together
     * Scripting is fun , i can do things other that manually :0
 * The cloud
     * What , Where and Who is the damn cloud.
     * How do i get my code there (DNS , webserver and Paas)
+    * I'm lazy can you plz build , test and deploy this for me CI/CD
     * We gona need a bigger ship to learn Docker
     * How do we scale this ? kubernetes is hard or is it ?
 * Web programming
     * I just put things inside <> and i design an interface.
     * Things getting pretty with the help of css
     * But how do we move things , thanks go javascript is a sound language
     * But how do we shared dynamic information help me database
     * Time to choice a development stack for a fullstack application
     * Get your end dirty it's time to code mofo

 The language use in this class:

+* bash

-* bash ( for scripting and for being apart from normal languge )
+for scripting and for being apart from normal languge

+* python

-* python ( for scripting in a "real" language and for dynamic typing )
+for scripting in a "real" language and for dynamic typing

+* go

-* go ( to learn the base of programming , compilation , library and learning from the doc )
+to learn the base of programming , compilation , library and learning from the doc

-* Typescript or javascript front-end ( depending of the choice of the student in framework for the final project )
+* Typescript or javascript front-end

+depending of the choice of the student in framework for the final project

-* Typescript or go or kotlin ( depending of the choice of the student in framework for the final project )
+* Typescript or go or kotlin

+depending of the choice of the student in framework for the final project